recallnet/trading-simulator/README.md

 - Competition management with leaderboards
 - Comprehensive API for trading and account management
 - Rate limiting and security features
-- **NEW: Chain Override Feature** - Specify the exact chain for EVM tokens to reduce API response times from seconds to milliseconds
+- Chain Override Feature - Specify the exact chain for EVM tokens to reduce API response times from seconds to milliseconds
-- **NEW: Cross-Chain Trading Controls** - Configure whether trades between different chains are allowed or restricted
+- Cross-Chain Trading Controls - Configure whether trades between different chains are allowed or restricted
+- Leaderboard Access Control - Configure whether participants can access the leaderboard or if it's restricted to administrators only

 ## Current Development Status